 Writing at university requires more than regurgitation of facts and figures.
-Your written assignments need to present logical well thought out arguments, backed up by evidence, as well as your own thoughts and opinions.
+Your written assignments need to present logical well-thought-out arguments, backed up by evidence, as well as your own thoughts and opinions.t rely on descriptive

 A common trap you can fall into is writing descriptively.
 Descriptive writing presents the history, background or facts about a situation but no critical analysis.
-While descriptive writing can provide context and set the scene at the beginning of your essay or assignment, relying solely on descriptive writing is a sure way to lose marks.
+While descriptive writing can provide context and set the scene at the beginning of your essay or assignment, relying solely on descriptive writing will most likely lose you marks.

 - Ensure you essay or assignment has an argument or a series of arguments running through it.
 This mainly applies to essay type assignments but can be relevant for other types of assignments too.

 - Remember that you are trying to convince your reader or the person marking your assignment so you must make a good case.

 - Provide a logical and cohesive structure to your argument.

 - Use multiple sources of evidence to support your argument and make sure you clearly explain why this evidence is important to your argument.

 - Evaluate the evidence you provide for its strengths and limitations and compare it to other evidence you are using.

 - Draw clear conclusions based on your evidence.